+While the FDCPA's consumer protections apply only within the United States, ACA extends the Act and its more stringent code of ethics to all 5,500 members worldwide.
 A task force of ACA members appointed by the association's executive officers drafted the new code.
 ACA published the draft for a month-long comment period following which the association incorporated public feedback on the proposed changes.

 By adopting the new standards, ACA members have publicly embraced self regulation, taken meaningful steps to preserve and foster the vitality of the industry and, most important, have set themselves apart as professionals committed to treating all consumers with dignity and respect.

 Consumer Group Touts 'Take Back Your Phone Day' Against Collectors

 A debt counseling firm has declared January 31st "Take Back Your Phone Day" in direct reference to collection calls.
 We here at insideARM.com recommend reading the following with a salt lick rather than the proverbial grain of salt.